laiyutong/laiyutong/README.md

 ### Hi there, My name is yutong. 👋

 - 🌍 Location: Taipei, Taiwan
-- 📧 Email: Your Email
-- 🔗 Website/Blog: Your Website/Blog Link

 ## About Me

-I'm a newcomer to the GitHub community, eager to learn and grow.
-My primary goal is to actively contribute, share my insights, and collaborate with fellow developers.
+I've been on GitHub for a while, but now I'm committed to actively building my presence and contributing more to the community.
+My goal is to share knowledge, collaborate on exciting projects, and learn from the amazing GitHub community.

 ## Interests